Background

 Enniscorthy has a long history of flooding and following the extreme flood event which occurred in 2000, the Office of Public Works (OPW) in conjunction with Wexford County Council undertook a study of the flooding problem in the town.

 A preliminary design for the scheme was developed and exhibited for public consultation in 2009.
 In response to feedback from the public, the design was improved and the scheme went on public display in 2012 and again in 2018.
 The detailed design has commenced and has taken into consideration the comments and suggestions received.
-The developed scheme was presented at the Public Exhibition in Enniscorthy Library from the 17th May to 18th June 2019.
+The developed scheme was presented at the Public Exhibition in Enniscorthy Library between the 17th May to 18th June 2019.

 MM ROD footer